theblockstalk/upgradeable-proxy/README.md

 #### 3.3.3 Still to research

 **TODO:**
-* initialized variables in the target are not initialized in the target.
-* CHECK WHY CONTRACTS THAT DO HAVE INITIALIZED VARIABLES ARE WORKING
 * apply any intialize() functions to ownable contract as well
 * check that sending Ether works
 * Change access modifier pure to view.